sanchaya/karnata-f-kittel-font/README.md

 # Special Thanks
 "This project was supported by German Consulate General in Bengaluru till it was released as an open-source font to the use of general public"

-Later, you may add something like "Further to this, the project is taken forward by the Kannada computing / OFSS community"
+# Future Plans
+Further to this, the project has enabled **Sanchaya - https://sanchaya.org** to envison a larger **Kannada Font Revival Project**.
+This project will be taken forward as a FOSS project to build a much larger Karnata Typeface Family in near future.

 Copyright © 2022 Prashant Pandit